dirigible-io/dirigible-io.github.io/help/setup_hcp.md

 - [GIT](https://git-scm.com/)
 - [Maven 3.0.x](http://maven.apache.org/docs/3.0.5/release-notes.html)

-Steps
+## Steps
 ---
+There are two ways to set up Eclipse Dirigible on SAP HANA Cloud Platform.
+You can either use console client commands or the SAP HANA Cloud Platform Cockpit.

+### Using the Console Client
+---
-1. Download the latest All-In-One WAR file for HANA Cloud Platform from [http://download.eclipse.org/dirigible/](http://download.eclipse.org/dirigible/)
+1. Download the latest All-In-One WAR file for HANA Cloud Platform from [http://download.eclipse.org/dirigible/](http://download.eclipse.org/dirigible/).
 2. Go to the `neo-java-web-sdk-3.xxx/tools` SDK folder.
 3. Deploy with the command: